cavtools/cav/README.md

   requests and responses
   - [x] End-to-end typesafety
   - [x] Compatible with [Zod](https://github.com/colinhacks/zod) data parsers
-- Its syntax should be functional and declarative
+- Its syntax should be functional and declarative, for maximal organization flexibility
   - [x] Immutable, schema-like Router and Endpoint definitions
   - [x] No hidden context
   - [x] No middleware